 Additionally, there are many others who simply can’t afford to retire without losing the lifestyle perks they enjoyed while working full time.

 What’s the best way to get started?

-Fortunately we are living during one of the most momentous changes in time.
+Fortunately we are living during one of the most momentous changes in time, accelerated by the Covid Pandemic which has moved technology and people’s reliance on it at a rapid pace.
 Changes in the way people work, changes in the way we reach out to connect with each other, and massive changes in people’s fortunes.

 This is all made possible by the internet, and we are fortunate enough to be on the up-curve of the biggest social and economic change ever witnessed by man-kind since the Industrial Revolution.

 While you may think you have missed the boat, or you don’t think you have the skills to compete, then consider this.

 The internet is really only about 20 years old.
 Sure the idea has been around longer, but portable computers that allowed the masses to have access to the World Wide Web really only started to happen in the mid to late 90s, helped by the creation of Google in 1998.